tolecnal/aws-updater/README.md

 # aws-updater.ps1

-This script is used to update all installed AWS components on EC2 instances.
+This script is used to update all installed AWS components install on an EC2 instance.

 # Files